-If you don't have your copy of the Provider Directory, you can request a copy from Member Services (phone numbers are printed on the back cover of this booklet).
-You may ask Member Services for more information about our network providers, including their qualifications, and up-to-date information about changes in the pharmacy network.
+If you don't have the Provider & Pharmacy Directory, you can get a copy from Member Services (phone numbers are printed on the back cover of this booklet).
+You can also find this information on our website at www.christushealthplan.org.